dbmcclain/Astronomy/README.md

   ha-to-ra

-  parallactic-angle - very useful for reconstructing events from a session on Az/El telescopes.
+  parallactic-angle - requires an HA, Dec.
+Very useful for reconstructing events from a session on Az/El telescopes.

       (let ((ra    (ra  12 20))
             (dec   (dec 05 15))